 Magnesium is a naturally occurring mineral.
 Magnesium is important for many systems in the body especially the muscles and nerves.

-You should not use magnesium oxide if you are allergic to it.
+You should not use Phillips' Cramp-free if you are allergic to it.

 a blockage in your intestines;

 low levels of calcium in your blood; or

 a sudden change in bowel habits for 2 weeks or longer.